ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

 > [!IMPORTANT]
 > **New bootable devices in VMs are not enabled by default**\
-> When you modify the bootable hardware devices of a VM, Proxmox VE **WON'T** enable automatically any new bootable device in the `Boot Order` list.
+> When you modify the bootable hardware devices of a VM, **Proxmox VE WILL NOT enable automatically** any new bootable device in the `Boot Order` list.
 You must revise or modify it whenever you make changes to the hardware devices available in a VM.

 ## Relevant system paths